carlosrecuero/DaprSamples/README.md

  dapr init
 ```

-And wellcome to the hyperspace :)
+And welcome to the hyperspace :)

 Run docker ps, and you must see the default components defined on ~/.dapr: